'Annihilation' director relied on memory to deliver an original 'alien' experience

 Here's an edited transcript of our conversation.

-When I was at school, I struggled.
+Garland: When I was at school, I struggled.
 We got streamed into slow groups and fast groups and stuff like that.
-And some of things, certainly things like mathematics, in fact, pretty much everything, I was in the slow group [Laughs.]
+And some of things, certainly things like mathematics, in fact, pretty much everything, I was in the slow group. [laughs]

 In my 20s, I began to hear things that related to science, such as "The faster you go, the slower time passes."
 That kind of thing puzzled me.
 It didn't fit with any sense of time that I had.
 And so I started reading, but really, as an uneducated lay person.
 And that never really stopped.
 I'm now 47, and I've been trying to get my head around the collapse of wave function, or whatever, as best I can, which isn't very much.
 But I understand why it's interesting.